cynthialmy/cynthialmy.github.io/_posts/2025-01-17-ai-solution.md

 Even if you develop substantial technology with LLMs where OpenAI plays a minor yet vital role, you might still face two significant challenges.

 ### 2. **Cost and Customization Constraints**
-Large Language Models (LLMs) are not only costly and slow but also often include irrelevant data for specific applications, offering limited customization.
+Large Language Models (LLMs) are costly and slow, and they often include irrelevant data for specific applications, which limits customization.
 For instance, GitHub Copilot, as reported by the Wall Street Journal, was [operating at a loss per user](https://www.wsj.com/tech/ai/ais-costly-buildup-could-make-early-products-a-hard-sell-bdd29b9f), indicating a mismatch between user willingness to pay and the cost of running services on top of LLMs.

 Moreover, while fine-tuning can help, it falls short of providing the level of customization needed for specific use cases.